SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 **6. Self-sufficient systems**

-- What are the core characteristics that define self-sufficient software systems?
+- ==What are the core characteristics that define self-sufficient software systems?==

 - What are the main barriers to achieving fully self-sufficient systems in practice?